MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/shapes/rectangle.md

 ![Rectangle with rounded corners](rectangle-images/rounded.png "Rectangle with rounded corners")

-For information about drawing a dashed rectangle, see [Dashed shapes](index.md#dashed-shapes).
+For information about drawing a dashed rectangle, see [Draw dashed shapes](index.md#draw-dashed-shapes).

 ## Related links